Skip to main content

 caution

-When a metadata migration is Reset, the older migration verification reports contained within verfiication's report directory will not be removed
+When a metadata migration is Reset, the older migration verification reports contained within verification's report directory will not be removed.

 Download a full verification report

 After the verification is complete, you can view and expand reports for completed verifications under Last x Verification Reports.
-Select Download all files to view, share, and analyze the results of the metadata migration verification.
-This will give you a full report as a tar archive file containing summary.json and the following files:
+Select Download all files to view, share, and analyze the results of the metadata verification.
+Reports which have failed or been cancelled cannot be downloaded, these can be identified by noting that there is no data and time in the 'Report Generated' column.
+The Download all files functionality will give you a full report as a tar archive file containing the following files:

 • verification-discrepancy.json